lgalaz/fullstack-javascript/typescript/Literal_Types_Tuples/explanation.md

 }
 ```

+Literal types restrict values to specific strings or numbers, which is useful for enums without runtime cost.

 ## as const

 ```typescript
 const roles = ['admin', 'user'] as const;
 // roles is readonly ['admin', 'user']
 ```

+`as const` freezes the literal types and marks the array as readonly.

 ## Tuples